resist-js/resist/docs/en-US/GITHUB_SETUP.md

 > [See here](./docs/en-US/GITHUB_RELEASE.md)

 > **What are all these files?**
 > You may notice, there are quite a few files as part of your mono-repo.
-Each of these server a purpose, most of them never need to be modified.
+Each of these serve a purpose, most of them never need to be modified.
 They just work!
 > However, for clarity and transparency you can press the link below to find detailed explanations about each file and what the purpose of it is.

 [What are these files?](./docs/en-US/STRUCTURE.md)

-## 7. Do I Need To Do Anything Else?

-> Did we miss something?
-Does anything need more explanation or clarification?
-If so, open an `Issue` following the `Contributor` guidelines.

-## 8. What's Next?
+## 7. What's Next?

 > Now that you have an understanding of how everything works...
 > Follow the Installation Section in the `README` to get started.
-> **Happy Coding!** Together, through this open source project we can help make our lives as developers easier. 🎉
+> **Happy Coding!** Together, through this open-source project we can help make our lives as developers easier. 🎉

+#### Did you find this helpful?
+Is there something we can improve?
+[Click here](https://github.com/resist-js/resist/issues/new?assignees=&labels=&template=documentation.yml) to make a suggestion.